priyamshankar/priyamshankar/README.md

 ## 🙋‍♂️ About Me

-- 🔭 I’m currently working on **Expense Manager App.**
+- 🔭 I’m currently working on **OS Development.**

-- 🌱 I’m currently learning Backend Development.
+- 🌱 I’m currently learning OS Development.

 - 👯 I’m looking to collaborate on **OpenSource Projects**